Frequently Asked Questions

 the beneficiaries of local hospitality . . . and we try to reciprocate.
 The name Tour du Canada is a registered trade-mark owned by Cycle Canada, The Veloforce Corporation.
 Any unauthorized use of this trade-mark is strictly prohibited.

-Fundraising is not permitted during Tour du Canada.
+Fundraising is not permitted during or in connection with Tour du Canada.

 Why do you do this?